 Over the decades, in pursuit of inner peace, Walska had tried psychics, Ouija, yoga, astrology, metaphysics, Christian Science, hypnotism, telepathy, theosophy, spirituality, and Rosicrucian philosophy, along with the teachings of an English religious fanatic.
 There was also something to do with fingers and magnets.
 Then, in 1938, an Englishman who claimed to have invented a death ray—I am not kidding—became the next in a long line of men to fall in love at first sight with her curvy, raven-haired self, and propose marriage.
 (This I believe to be true, based on how frequently it seems to have occurred.)

 She was unimpressed.
 Haggard, bilious, litigious, and paranoid, the inventor was hardly a catch.
-At this point, Walska had already been divorced three times and widowed once.
+At this point, Walska had already been widowed and divorced four times.
 It was all getting to be exhausting.
 But this latest suitor was in the English Who’s Who—and, at a certain angle, she could see a resemblance to Goethe.
 So when the British government “and certain English patriots,” worried that Walska’s indifference would kill the inventor before his method for detecting submarines could reach the War Ministry, begged her (allegedly) to “give him some hope,” she complied.

 Soon enough, the powerful allure of being attached to a prominent man, combined with her delusions of grandeur, began to work their magic.
 “Lengthily and profoundly I pondered where my duty lay,” she confided.
 “The clouds were heavy over Europe at that time and several British submarines had been attacked anonymously, so to speak, in Spanish waters.
 Had I the right to selfish consideration?”

 When the inventor proposed again, she said yes.
 For the sake of humanity, she assures us.
 She built him a special research laboratory at her chateau in France.
-And then she left him.
-Within the year she was back in Manhattan, where she’d lived off and on since 1916, finishing up her memoir, proving herself to be, in life, as in her art, immune to setbacks.
+But as the war encroached she was forced to leave, and while re-establishing herself back in Manhattan, where she’d lived off and on since 1916, she learned that he’d died.
+Rather than fall apart, she finished up her memoir, proving herself to be, in life, as in her art, immune to setbacks.

 As I read about Walska, I couldn’t decide: Did I like or loathe this woman?
 I very much did not like her chronic dependency on men, and money, and her obvious, outsize delusions.
 And yet I loved how, as only a true eccentric can, she refused to accept the label.
 She considered herself an “original in the true meaning of the word,” and “a pioneer in the field of feminine embellishment.”
 Closest to her heart were enormous jewels, “the biggest stones I could find on the market, the largest generous Nature created,” which she would buy in “any existing size and color”—including the Romanov sapphire and one of only two known 95-carat antique-cut yellow briolette diamonds—and have set in huge necklaces, bracelets, and rings of her own design, “twenty years before the actual fashion for big gems,” she claims.